 Make sure you have some of these nutrient-dense foods in your diet on a regular basis:

-- Colourful Vegetables and Fruit – dark berries, currants, kale, carrots, tomatoes etc. All these colours are from the different phytonutrients they contain.
+- Colorful Vegetables and Fruit – dark berries, currants, kale, carrots, tomatoes etc. All these colors are from the different phytonutrients they contain.
 Don’t worry about which does what, just know that the bigger variety you can get in your diet, the better.
 I love getting my organic fruit and veg box delivered and feeling like the harvest festival is going on in my kitchen.
 Eat as fresh as you can and don’t store in the fridge for weeks.
 If you are lucky enough to have a garden, or even a big windowsill, grow whatever you can.

-- Organ meats – not everyone’s favourite but surprisingly easy to hide in other food if you find it a bit gross.
+- Organ meats – not everyone’s favorite but surprisingly easy to hide in other food if you find it a bit gross.
 The advantage here is their nutrient density — a whole array including B12 and a good balance of fat-soluble vitamins — which far outweighs that of the muscle meats we usually eat and pretty much every other food.
 They can really help with the extra needs of runners and is particularly good after a hard day of exercise.
 Chicken liver pate is one of the easy ways in, and combined with some onions, butter and bit of mustard it not only tastes great but is really good for you and can help with recovery.
 Heart can also be chopped into small pieces and put into a stew with some other red meat and you hardly notice it, it just has the texture of very tender meat and is actually one of the best food sources of coQ10 that there is.
 If you are vegetarian, you can still get a lot of what you need from eggs and a well balanced diet and some supplementation, you just need to be careful that you are.
-(Some more information on this slightly contentious issue from the Weston A Price Foundations’s standpoint).
+(Some more information on this slightly contentious issue from the Weston A Price Foundation’s standpoint

 - Bone broth/stock – getting into the habit of cooking a big pot of stock every week can really benefit your own bones, joints and cartilage and heal your digestive tract, not to mention make your cooking taste better.
 Again, it’s a fairly simple thing to make, particularly if you have a slow cooker.
 Here’s a video tutorial with more information on the benefits as well: